Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 What is Down Payment Assistance?

-Down payment assistance (DPA) programs are locally-supported initiatives that give away cash grants, cheap loans, and tax breaks to buyers of U.S. homes.
+Down payment assistance (DPA) is a home-buying program that gives cash grants, low-rate loans, and tax incentives to eligible buyers.

 How Does Down Payment Assistance Work?

-Down payment assistance programs are administered on the federal, state, and local levels.
-Federal DPA programs include first-time home buyer tax credits, cash grants to buy homes, and interest rate subsidies for higher home affordability.
+Down payment assistance programs are administered at federal, state, and local levels.
+Federal DPA programs include first-time home buyer tax credits, cash grants to buy homes, and interest rate subsidies that maximize home affordability.

-Most DPA programs, though, are administered by state and local governments, and by private entities and charitable organizations.
-Non-federal programs may require buyers to use specific mortgage loan types such as FHA loans; and, may require additional paperwork not associated with the mortgage application.
+Most DPA programs, though, are administered by state and local governments, and private entities and charitable organizations.

-Down payment assistance is sometimes paid as cash at closing or before.
-Other times, they’re awarded as forgivable loans and paid at the time of closing.
 Some DPA programs target professionals, such as teachers, nurses, and EMTs.
-Others are available to any person buying in a certain neighborhood or street.
+Others are available to any home buyer in a specific neighborhood or street.

 Who Qualifies for Down Payment Assistance?

-There are more than 3,000 down payment assistance programs available nationwide and the majority of DPA programs target first-time home buyers.
+There are more than 3,000 down payment assistance programs available nationwide.
+The majority of DPA programs target first-time home buyers.

-On the state and local levels, down payment assistance programs tend to be geography-based and available to home buyers only in specific cities, communities, or neighborhoods.
+On the state and local levels, down payment assistance programs are often geography-based and available to buyers in specific cities, communities, or neighborhoods only.

-Down payment assistance programs don’t replace primary mortgages – they enhance them to make homeownership more affordable.
-Therefore, to qualify for down payment assistance, home buyers must also qualify for their mortgage.
+Down payment assistance programs aren’t mean to replace a buyer’s primary mortgage.
+Rather, DPA programs enhance a buyer’s mortgage to make owning a home as affordable as it can be.
+Therefore, to qualify for down payment assistance, a home buyer must also qualify for their mortgage.

 5 Types of Down Payment Assistance